All admissions materials (listed below) must be submitted electronically via the online application system.

 Who: The application form is required of all applicants.

 2. Application Fee

 The application must be accompanied by an application fee of $75.00.
-You may pay the fee with debit or credit cards via the online application system.
+It is preferred that you pay the fee with a debit or credit card via the online application system.
 You may also pay the fee via check or money order.
 Checks and money orders must be in U.S. dollars and made out to “Northeastern University.”
 Fees for international applicants must be from a bank that has a U.S. branch.

 Who: The application fee is required of all applicants.

 3. Personal Statement The personal statement is a brief description of your background, your interests, and your reasons for wanting to enroll in the graduate program.
 You may include any other information that you feel might be useful, such as prior teaching or tutoring experience.
 The personal statement should not exceed two pages for M.A. programs or three pages for Ph.D. programs.
 For Ph.D. students: your statement should indicate who you want to work with as an advisor, and what area you wish to work in.
 This choice is not binding, but will give the admissions committee a better sense of your fit with the department.

 Who: Personal statements are required of all applicants.

 4. Transcripts from all institutions attended

 Unofficial transcripts should be uploaded to the Apply Yourself system as part of your application.
 International transcripts must be in English and, if applicable, also in the language of instruction.
 English translated transcripts must be officially certified by a translator or by an educational credential evaluation agency.

 You should submit at least three letters of recommendation.
 Recommendation letters should be from academic references able to attest to your expected performance in a graduate program.